Hugius/FabiEngine3D/doc/markdown/TERRAIN.md

 ## 3. Properties

+- **ID**: the identifier of the terrain
+  - Type: `string`
+  - Constraints: must be unique, cannot be changed
 - **Height Map Path**: the path of the height map file
   - Type: `string`
   - Constraints: cannot be changed